aws-samples/codepipeline-for-lambda-using-cdk-constructs/README.md

 ![AWS CDK Constructs](./img/cdk-constructs.png "AWS CDK Constructs")

-Here, the reader is playing two roles in order to undestand how to implement, it.
+Here, the reader is playing two roles (*Package Developer and Application Developer*) in order to undestand how to implement this solution.

 ## Role 1: Package Developer